STJRush/cspe.github.io/README.md

 <p style="color:Tomato;">Interdependence
 The way in which we are connected with others in the world Topics include The European Union, the United Nations, Fair Trade

+<h1 style="text-align:center;">Examination</h1>

+ <p style="color:Tomato;">A total of 40% of the marks in the exam are awarded for a written theory test, which includes such things as producing a poster, letter or article on a CSPE topic (such as poverty, racism, discrimination, etc.) and interpreting opinion polls.The written exam also has a number of short questions

+<p style="color:Tomato;">The remaining 60% of the marks are given for a report on an Action Project performed by an entire class of students at a time.
+This has to be based on one of the core topics - e.g. workers rights, environmentalism, racism, human rights, etc